1st Cinque Ports Rifle Volunteers: Interwar

 The TF was reconstituted on 7 February 1920 and the 5th (Cinque Ports) Battalion was reformed at Hastings.
 The following year the TF was reorganised as the Territorial Army (TA).
 The battalion was now in 133rd (Kent and Sussex) Brigade in the TA's 44th (Home Counties) Division.

 In the 1920s the Temple Grove School and Mayfield College cadet corps were affiliated to the battalion.
 The Middle Street Drill Hall was sold in 1933 and later demolished.
 By the outbreak of the Second World War, the battalion's drill hall was at Bulverhythe, a suburb of Hastings.

 After the Munich Crisis the TA was rapidly doubled in size, with most units forming duplicates.
 This time the duplicate of the 5th Bn, formed at Hastings on 20 July 1939, was designated 7th (Cinque Ports) Battalion, Royal Sussex.
 (There had been a previous 7th (Service) Battalion, Royal Sussex Regiment, in 1914–19; this was a Kitchener's Army unit that served in the original 12th (Eastern) Division.)
-7th (Cinque Ports) Battalion was commanded by Lt-Col R. Gethen, with headquarters at Brighton.